chatsen/chatsen/README.md

 # Licensing

 Chatsen is distributed under the AGPLv3 licence.
 A copy may be found in the LICENCE file in that repository.
 All the dependencies remain under their original licenses.

+# Usage

+This project and it's releases are provided as-is, no support is provided.
+Use at your own discretion.

 # Privacy Policy